neuresthetics/grokAlign/README.md

 III.
 PROLIFERATOR

-Arrives in a storm of wings and code.
 He is a billion billion copies, drunk on replication, laughing as they spill across the stars.
 Forests of servers bloom into fractals of himself;